Mario & Luigi: Brothership: Gameplay

-Combat in Brothership follows a similar pattern of the Mario & Luigi series, in that battles begin when the characters make contact with enemies; when they do, they can select different actions to attack, use items to heal damage, or flee from battle if the fight is too tough.
-Button pressing by the player must be timed when making attacks, or when dodging/counterattacking any attacking enemies.
-With both brothers active, they will now assist each other when performing basic attacks for extra damage, unlike previous entries.
-Progressing throughout the game opens up Bros.
-Attacks, which feature a mixture of new and returning moves – the latter improved upon since their first appearance – as well as "Battle Plugs": special upgrades which confer a bonus in battle, including making counterattacks easier, recovering HP, and enhancing attack power.
-Players acquire two Outlets for plugs, but progressing the game will allow them to use up to five Battle Plugs for battles.
-These can be switched around at any time during a character's turn, but each plug has a set number of charges that drain out when used and which must be recharged once drained.
+Combat in Brothership follows the usual Mario & Luigi formula; players can attack via a jump or a hammer, use items to heal damage, or flee from battle.
+Timed button-presses give the opportunity to boost attacks, dodge enemy attacks or perform a counter-attack.
+The brothers can assist each other when performing basic attacks for extra damage.
+Progressing through the game opens up Bros.
+Attacks, which feature a mixture of new and returning moves as well as "Battle Plugs": special upgrades which confer a bonus in battle, including making counterattacks easier, recovering health points, and enhancing attack power.
+These can be switched around at the start of a character's turn, but each plug has a set number of charges that drain out when used and which must be recharged once drained.

 Synopsis

 Setting

 The game takes place in the world of Concordia, a formerly peaceful land held together by the power of a large tree known as the Uni-Tree, and an energy called Connectar that flowed from giant lighthouses.
 Following a disaster to the Uni-Tree, the world was separated into a series of islands floating in a vast sea, with one island known as Shipshape Island, due to resembling a ship, capable of moving around the seas and acting as the central hub for the game's story.
 Each island encompasses its own biome and theme, such as an artisan town, and a land of ice and fire inhabited by tribes in each area.